Health Club Memberships - Lose Weight, Not Money

 - Budget.
 Carefully consider the cost of the membership and whether you can afford to make the necessary payments.
 If the services of instructors and/or trainers are provided, inquire about the training qualifications of the staff and whether you will be charged for the service.
 Do aerobics or other classes require additional fees?

-- Free trial period.
-A long-term contract may not be right for you.
+- Long-term contracts.
+A long-term contract may not be right for you, especially when paid up front for the entire membership term.
 Ask whether a month-to-month or other short-term contract or trial membership is available.
 Regardless of the length of your contract, ask if you can pay monthly.
 If the club closes you may lose less money.

 - Cancellation and Refunds.
 Make sure you understand the cancellation and refund policies before signing the contract.
 What happens if you move, are injured, or get a serious illness?
+Is there a fee to cancel?
 Also, what happens if the fitness center goes out of business, or moves to a different, less convenient location?
 A “lifetime” membership is really only good for the lifetime of the business, not your lifetime.

 - Read any contract carefully before signing.
 Don't be rushed prior to signing any contract; take your time and make sure you understand all of the contract terms before signing.
+Read all the fine print!
+Be sure to check for inconspicuous charges.
 Ask for an unsigned contract to take home and review.

 After you sign your contract, make sure you keep a copy.
 Some companies may ask you to pay additional fees on top of what you have already paid or have agreed to pay for your membership.
 If you are asked to pay additional fees, make sure that is allowed under your contract.
 You may be asked to pay fees that are not mandatory for you to keep your membership in good standing.
 This should be made clear to you by the company; if it is not clear, call the company and ask about the fee before you pay.

-- Shop around and background check.
+- Shop around and do your homework.
 Ask friends or relatives for recommendations.
 Search for reviews online and contact the Consumer Protection Division to find out if complaints have been filed against the health club you are considering.
 If there are several health clubs with the same name in your area, find out whether all of the locations will honor your membership.

 - Exercise caution.
 If the club is advertising an unrealistically low price, be cautious.